 During my time at UT-Austin, Ellen Spiro and Karen Bernstein, both accomplished filmmakers, encouraged me to pursue a career as an editor while I applied to med school.
 So that's how it all started.
 That career in medicine will have to wait.

-My commercial work has spanned over ten years with time at what was VT2, Mad River Post, Willow Street Editorial, Radium, and Reel FX.
+My commercial work has spanned over ten years with time at what was VT2, Mad River Post, Willow Street Editorial, Radium, Reel FX, and currently at 3008.

 I've completed projects for brands such as Shinola, Gatorade, Nestle, Dodge, Nationwide, Patron, Cleveland Cavaliers, Key Bank, Cardinal Health, Hershey's, Western Union, Coors Light, Hasbro, Pepsi, The Home Depot, GMC, ONE Campaign, MD Anderson, Lowe's, Volunteers of America, and Zaxby's among others.